GregVer/SQL-PY/README.md

 - Delete tasks from the todo table that are done already
 - Drop the tables

 But if I drop the table how should I prove I done my task?
-Lets make a python program what is show step by step the tasks.
+Lets make a python program what shows step by step the tasks.